nitrogenlogic/knc/README.md

 The Kinematic Network Controller from Nitrogen Logic's [Depth Camera Controller][0].
 KNC provides a browser-based user interface for defining zones, connecting to Hue lights, setting up presence-based triggers on lights, and configuring the controller.
+In other words, KNC provides the UI frontend for the [KND][3] backend.
 KNC also provides xAP protocol compatibility for integration with Homeseer and similar DIY automation software.

 KNC is written in Ruby with EventMachine.
 This makes it faster than e.g.